 - Eaves, corners, and outdoor structures

-They often build irregular webs close to the ground and remain hidden during the day.
+They build irregular, messy webs close to the ground and typically remain hidden during the day.
+In winter, these protected locations provide warmth and stability.

-Are Black Widows Active Inside Homes in Winter?
+Are Black Widows Active Inside Homes During Winter?

 Yes.
-When temperatures outside drop, black widows may enter homes and outbuildings in search of warmth.
-Indoors they may remain active throughout the winter.
+When outdoor temperatures drop, black widows may move into homes, garages, and outbuildings seeking warmth.
+Indoors, they can remain active throughout the winter.

-- Spiders hiding in cluttered or undisturbed spaces
+- Spiders found in cluttered or undisturbed areas

-Because their activity slows down in cold weather, infestations often go unnoticed until temperatures warm up again.
+Because activity slows during colder months, infestations often go unnoticed until spring.

 How to Reduce Black Widow Activity Around Your Home

-Prevention is the most effective long term strategy.
-Homeowners can reduce black widow presence by:
+Prevention is the most effective long-term strategy.
+Homeowners can reduce black widow activity by:

-- Removing clutter in garages, basements, and storage areas
+- Reducing clutter in garages, basements, and storage areas

 - Keeping firewood stacked away from the structure

-- Using gloves when moving stored items or working in crawlspaces
+- Wearing gloves when handling stored items or working in crawlspaces

-- Ensuring exterior lighting does not attract excessive insect prey
+- Limiting exterior lighting that attracts insect prey

-These steps make your home less appealing as a winter shelter.
+These steps make your home less appealing as a winter shelter for spiders.

 Professional Control for Black Widow Spiders

-Because black widows prefer hidden areas and can produce multiple egg sacs, professional treatment is often the most reliable way to eliminate them.
+Because black widows prefer hidden locations and can produce multiple egg sacs, professional treatment is often the most reliable solution.

 - Remove webs and egg sacs

-- Apply targeted treatments in cracks and low visibility areas
+- Apply targeted treatments to cracks and low-visibility zones

-- Build a long term prevention plan tailored for Idaho homes
+- Create a long-term prevention plan tailored to Idaho homes

-Residents throughout the Treasure Valley rely on winter and spring spider control to prevent seasonal surges.
+Homeowners across Boise, Meridian, Nampa, and the surrounding Treasure Valley rely on winter and spring spider control to prevent seasonal population surges.

-For safe and effective removal, contact Pestcom Pest Management today.
+For safe and effective black widow spider control, contact Pestcom Pest Management today.